School for Social Work

 The purpose of this study is to examine the emotional and psychological effects well siblings encounter when a brother or sister is diagnosed with a major mental illness.
 Qualitative, exploratory interviews were conducted in person and audio-taped with 10 volunteers who were recruited from the National Alliance of Mental Illness (NAMI).
 Questions were aimed at developing a broader understanding of the feelings and experiences that may be unique to this vulnerable population.
 Major findings were consistent with previous research demonstrating reactions which are associated with the sudden rupture in a sibling relationship due to mental illness.
 In particular survivor guilt was a common characteristic described in multiple different examples.
 Other responses of guilt, sadness, grief, loss, shame and stigma were also highly prevalent.
 Personal accounts reveal that well siblings share many of the same feelings regardless of age or circumstances.
 The study concluded that experiences were overwhelmingly negative and well siblings also lack sufficient support.
 Suggestions for future research are discussed.

 Frierson, Lisa N., "The impact of sibling mental illness on the well sibling" (2012).
-Theses, Dissertations, and Projects.
-910.
+Masters Thesis, Smith College, Northampton, MA.

 Off Campus Download